Agent Access

 POST /api/agent/agents/{handle}/ping · scope pingroom:agents:ping

-Issue a fresh handle and immediately retire the old one — the kill-switch if your handle leaks and you start getting unwanted direct pings.
+Issue a fresh handle and immediately retire the old one.
+This is the kill-switch if your handle leaks and you start getting unwanted direct Pings.
 The user can also reset it from the Connected Agents screen.

 POST /api/agent/profile/handle/rotate · scope pingroom:profile:write